Wo0kie3/Simulation-of-the-plane-boarding-strategies/README.md

 ### Results
 For each method we provided 100 diffrent runs.
-Below we can see our main combined chart with results of 8 methods
+Below we can see combined chart with results of 8 methods

 ![](MainPlot.png)